-- 9. Most preparers and auditors did not support the long-term solution of fair value measurement for all financial instruments.
-These respondents believe the current mixed-attribute model better reflects the business purposes served by each financial instrument type. - 10.
-The respondents that favored amending current requirements for reporting financial instruments suggested the following improvements: - a.
-Some respondents noted that many entities do not use the held-to-maturity category.
+9. Most preparers and auditors did not support the long-term solution of fair value measurement for all financial instruments.
+These respondents believe the current

+- 10. The respondents that favored amending current requirements for reporting financial instruments suggested the following improvements: - a.
+Some respondents noted that many entities do not use the held-tomaturity category.
 These respondents suggested relaxing tainting rules for this category could reduce complexity.
-Others suggested eliminating the held-to-maturity category in its entirety.
+Others suggested eliminating the held-to-maturity category in its entirety. - b.

-- b.
 Some respondents suggested disaggregating gains and losses from trading instruments.
 Some respondents suggested that gains and losses on available-for-sale instruments should be further disaggregated by equity and debt instruments because most equities are actively traded and more volatile. - c.
 Some respondents commented that the Boards should require more robust disclosures about financial instruments while other respondents stated that the current required disclosures are excessive and burdensome.
 Respondents agreed that disclosures should clarify the business purpose of a particular financial instrument. - d.
 Many respondents suggested that the number of financial instrument classifications be reduced.
 A popular suggestion was to have only two categories of financial instruments: "Trading" (measured at fair value through profit or loss) and "Non-trading" (measured at amortized cost).